-1. Purpose of checklist
+1. Landscape Checklist - Purpose of the checklist

 2. Landscape context of Lane Cove